bernardo1024/Sanwaf-UI/README.md

 **Optional Control Attributes**

   	numErrorsToDisplay  		- Number of error messages to display.
 Specify -1 to display all errors.
-Defaults to: -1 errorActions                  	- Action(s)s to take when an error is found on a submit.
-Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput,onFocusDisableColors, showOnPage,showOnPageSanwafTable,alertWithPopup
+					  Defaults to: -1
+  	errorActions                  	- Action(s)s to take when an error is found on a submit.
+					  Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput,onFocusDisableColors,showOnPage,showOnPageSanwafTable,alertWithPopup
 	blurActions                  	- Action(s) to take when a field is blurred.
-Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput,onFocusDisableColors showOnPageElementId             - Optional element to wrap the sanwaf-ui errors that will be made visible if errors are detected.
-Defaults to: sanwafuierrorwrapper showOnPageSanwafTableElementId  - Optional element to set a table of sanwaf-ui errors (configurable by css).
+	 				  Defaults to: hoverOnLabel,hoverShowLabel,colorLabel,colorInput,onFocusDisableColors
+  	showOnPageElementId             - Optional element to wrap the sanwaf-ui errors that will be made visible if errors are detected.
+					  Defaults to: sanwafuierrorwrapper
+  	showOnPageSanwafTableElementId  - Optional element to set a table of sanwaf-ui errors (configurable by css).
 					  Defaults to: sanwafuierrortable

 **Optional CSS Class Overrides**